Code-Allergy/PRJFlow/README.md

 provide a simple installer for Windows.

 ### Building for Release (Windows)
+First install [WiX Tools](https://github.com/wixtoolset/wix3/releases), as it is required by jpackage.

 In order to build the project for distribution, we include a batch script to create a simple installer.
 To use the batch script, you will first need to package the application by running the command